ewobee/fonish/README.md

 The way you spell with this language is all phonetically.
 Try to sound out the words if you are having trouble.
 Ex.
 ```
-Have you ever tried eating chicken without your mouth?
+Have you ever tried to eat chicken without your mouth?
 ```
 ```
 Hav ju avar traid tu iat tšiken wiþout jor mouþ?